 Data for Pakistan is subject to overlapping seasonality stemming from Gregorian calendar effects (including agricultural seasonality) and Islamic calendar effects.
 Riazuddin and Khan (2002) construct variables to address Islamic seasonality.
 For regressions based on growth rates, we control for seasonality by using 12-month moving averages.
 Bokil and Schimmelpfennig (2005) show that this is sufficient to take account of both sources of seasonality.
 The approach has the advantage of requiring no additional regressors.
-However, for regressions based on log levels, we include monthly dummies and the Islamic calendar control variables from Riazuddin and Khan (2002).11
+However, for regressions based on log levels, we include monthly dummies and the Islamic calendar control variables from Riazuddin and Khan (2002).

-3.2.
-CPI Inflation
+B. CPI Inflation

-First, we analyze the impact of changes in the wheat support price on headline inflation.
+In a first step, we analyze the impact of changes in the wheat support price on headline inflation.
 We estimate two variants of our stylized model using either broad money or private sector credit to capture the impact of monetary policy.
-The models are estimated using the PcGets routine in PcGive which automatically tests down a general model.12 In our case, we include 12 lags of all variables in the general model.
-In principle, the resulting specific model can then include
+The models are estimated using the PcGets routine in PcGive which automatically tests down a general model.
+In our case, we include 12 lags of all variables in the general model.
+In principle, the resulting specific model can then include individual lags of the variables from the general model, or exclude variables altogether.